swkBerlin/kata-bootstraps/java/junit5/README.md

 # Java JUnit5

-Minimal setup with Java [JUnit5](https://junit.org/junit5/) to get you started.
+A minimal setup with Java [JUnit5](https://junit.org/junit5/) to get you started.

 You can use [gradle](https://gradle.org/) or [maven](https://maven.apache.org/)